 What Does Familiar Mean on Indeed Assessment?

-Indeed is a search engine for jobs.
+Indeed is a job search engine.
 It aggregates job postings from thousands of websites so job seekers can find all the jobs in one place.
-Indeed also allows job seekers to filter their search by location, company, and type of job.
+Indeed, it also allows job seekers to filter their search by location, company, and type of job.

 What are Indeed Assessments?

-Indeed Assessments may be the perfect option if you’re looking for a new way to assess your skills and find jobs.
-You can quickly and easily measure your skills against the job market with Indeed Assessments.
+Indeed, Assessments may be the perfect option if you’re looking for a new way to assess your skills and find jobs.
+With Indeed Assessments, you can quickly and easily measure your skills against the job market.
 You can also identify which positions fit you well and see how you compare to other job seekers.

 To start with Indeed Assessments, visit our website and create an account.
 Once logged in, you can take assessments and view your results.
 You can also use our job search tool to find jobs that match your skills.

-Indeed Assessments may be the perfect option if you’re looking for a new way to assess your skills and find jobs.
-You can quickly and easily measure your skills against the job market with Indeed Assessments.
+Indeed, Assessments may be the perfect option if you’re looking for a new way to assess your skills and find jobs.
+With Indeed Assessments, you can quickly and easily measure your skills against the job market.
 You can also identify which positions fit you well and see how you compare to other job seekers.

 To start with Indeed Assessments, visit our website and create an account.
 Once logged in, you can take assessments and view your results.
 You can also use our job search tool to find jobs that match your skills.